Carl Gustav Jung’s Life and Ideas

 Marriage

-Jung had married Emma Rauschenbach (1882-1955), the daughter of a rich industrialist.
-Between 1904 and 1914 they had five: four daughters and a son.
+Jung had married Emma Rauschenbach (1882–1955), the daughter of a rich industrialist.
+Between 1904 and 1914, they had five: four daughters and a son.
 Initially, their residence was a flat in Burghölzli.
 However, in 1908, they relocated to a splendid house they designed and constructed by the lakeside in Küsnacht, where they would spend the remainder of their lives.

-The friendship with Sigmund Freud
+Friendship with Sigmund Freud

 In 1904, Jung published “Studies in Word-Association” and sent its copy to Sigmund Freud.
-One year later he visited Freud in Vienna.
+One year later, he visited Freud in Vienna.
 From that time onward, he established a close friendship and a strong professional association with Freud.
 For six years he was the advocate of psychoanalysis and in 1912 he became the president of “The International Psychoanalytic Association.”
-In the same year Jung published his pivotal work, “Psychology of the Unconscious.”
+In the same year, Jung published his pivotal work, “Psychology of the Unconscious.”

-In this book Jung expressed different view on the libido questioning Freud’s dogma.
+In this book, Jung expressed different view on the libido, questioning Freud’s dogma.
 Consequently, their personal and professional relationship went to pieces.

 Breaking with Freud’s ideas